tiddlyweb/tiddlyweb/README.rst

 Or you can install by hand, you will need the following requirements:

-* Python 2.5, 2.6 or 2.7.
-(A Python 3 port exists but is incomplete,
-  contact the authors if you are interested in the Python 3 version.
-Python 2.4 may work but is neither tested nor recommended.)
+* Python 2.7 or Python 3.3.
+Earlier versions may work but are neither tested nor recommended.
 * selector: http://lukearno.com/projects/selector/
 * simplejson: http://undefined.org/python/#simplejson
 * html5lib (for sanitizing input which may be rendered as HTML):